Carlo Emanuele Basile

 Carlo Emanuele Basile (Milan, 21 October 1885 – Stresa, 1 November 1972) was an Italian Fascist politician and writer.
-He held various high-raking offices within the National Fascist Party during the interwar period, and during the Italian Social Republic he served as prefect of Genoa and Undersecretary for the Armed Forces.
+He held various high-ranking offices within the National Fascist Party during the interwar period, and during the Italian Social Republic he served as prefect of Genoa and Undersecretary for the Armed Forces.

 Biography

 Early years

-He was born in Milan into a noble family of Sicilian origin, the son of Senator Achille Basile and Carlotta Bossi.
+He was born in Milan into the Basile family, a noble family of Sicilian origin, the son of Senator Achille Basile and Carlotta Bossi.
 Having lost his father at age seven, he spent his childhood in Villa Carlotta, the family mansion, located in Stresa, on Lake Maggiore.
 After attending high school in Novara, he graduated in law in 1909 from the University of Turin, and obtained a second degree in literature in 1913.
 On the following year he published his first novel, La vittoria senz'ali, which achieved some success.

 Of liberal ideas, in 1914 he was elected mayor of Stresa, a position he would hold until 1927.
 After the outbreak of the First World War he volunteered in the Royal Italian Army, enlisting in the Lancers of Novara (along with his brother Umberto, who was later killed on the Isonzo front) with the rank of second lieutenant and later lieutenant.
-In August 1916 he was awarded a Bronze Medal of Military Valor for an having led a bayonet attack on an Austro-Hungarina patrol, killing or capturing its members, on the Isonzo front.
+In August 1916 he was awarded a Bronze Medal of Military Valor for an having led a bayonet attack on an Austro-Hungarian patrol, killing or capturing its members, on the Isonzo front.
 In 1917 he married Francesca of the Bourbon marquises of Monte Santa Maria, with whom he had five daughters and a single son, who died at the age of one year.
 For his wartime service he was awarded two Bronze Medals of Military Valor, one War Cross for Military Valor and the Legion of Honor; in late October 1917 he was seriously wounded and captured in the battle of Pozzuolo, having led a cavalry charge against Austro-Hungarian machine guns until his horse was killed and he himself was wounded.